-Peanut Satay Pan Fried Tofu Triangles – This flavorful tofu, with just 5 ingredients, can be made in about 15 minutes!
+This flavorful pan fried tofu, with just 5 ingredients, can be made in about 15 minutes!
 Perfect for a weeknight meal.
-This recipe comes from Nava Atlas’ cookbook, 5-Ingredient Vegan.
+The recipe for Peanut Satay Pan Fried Tofu Triangles comes from Nava Atlas’ cookbook, 5-Ingredient Vegan.

 5-Ingredient Vegan, by Nava Atlas, features 175 delicious easy vegan recipes with 5 ingredients or less.
 Most of them can be on your table in less than 20 minutes!
 It’s a busy mom’s dream!